Building P2, Yarramundi Lane

 We respect and support the diversity of approaches within the field.
 We provide a united training standard for current and emerging practitioners, to foster professional identity, support training and research, and ensure public accountability.

-Sandtray Therapy is a person-centred, humanistic method that is cross-theoretical, evidence-based and can be applied across the lifespan and developmental stages.
-This method is experiential in nature as clients use the indoor sand trays, the sand and miniatures to tell their stories, verbally or non-verbally.
-This needs to be understood and respected by the therapist.
-Working with the unconscious in this manner, often means a verbal narrative does not have to be stated by the client.
+Sandtray Therapy is a person-centred, humanistic method that is cross-theoretical, evidence-based and can be applied across the developmental lifespan.
+This method is sensory in nature as clients use the indoor sand trays, the sand and sandtray miniatures to tell their stories, verbally or non-verbally.
+These miniatures are the language, the sandtray the pages on which the sand world stories are told.

 The therapist tracks the story, or theme by following the sand worlds.
 It is here that the therapist must be educated in the power of silence, of sitting with their client in what neuroscience expresses as mirror neurons (Marco Iacoboni, Dan Siegal).